 12. Get creative with On-Demand Geofilters

 On-Demand Geofilters offer a fun way to promote a business.
 It creates a graphic overlay that you can add to your videos and images to display a location you’re visiting (in your case, it’ll be your restaurant).
-Users often navigate geofiltered snaps to get a feel of a place or business.
-Snap a photo of the nearby monument, the building outside, or anything around your restaurant and apply a trendy geofilter to your creation.
+Users often navigate filtered snaps to get a feel of a place or business.
+Snap a photo of the nearby monument, the building outside, or anything around your restaurant and applies a trendy geofilter to your creation.